jiannazzone/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 ### Batocera or EmuDeck or RetroDECK I still don't get it?
 - Batocera is a retro emulation operative system that you need to boot into separately (like from an SDCard) or replace your current OS.
 For the Steam Deck you lose access to the SteamOS features and your emulation gaming is separate from your SteamOS gamemode gaming.
 That said; Batocera has many years of development time, is a great mature OS with a lot of features.

 - EmuDeck is a shell script that you download and run.
 The script downloads & configures all the separate emulators & plugins for you from various sources for various operative systems.

 - RetroDECK is an all-in-one application that already provides everything you need without to many extra steps for the user.It is on Flathub and thus allows the users to update the application via standard safe operative system update methods.
 You can see RetroDECK as the in between of EmuDeck and Batocera.
 We hope that one day we can offer a complete Batocera-like experience right inside your operative system.

 <br>

 ### What is your relationship with EmulationStation Desktop Edition (ES-DE)?
- S-DE and RetroDECK are separate projects, but we collaborate to give the best possible user experience.
+ES-DE and RetroDECK are separate projects, but we collaborate to give the best possible user experience.
 We have a unique partnership where inside the ES-DE code is a section just for RetroDECK specific features.
 [Read more on ES-DE FAQs](https://gitlab.com/es-de/emulationstation-de/-/blob/master/FAQ.md#what-is-the-relationship-between-es-de-and-retrodeck)